KazimKeskin/lightroom-gallery-sitemaker/README.md

 I have untweaked the script's specificity to my website and thus I would expect some customisation to be wanted, either before or after running the script, however the script will work to simply add features to the standard Lightroom web gallery export.

+This works with Adobe Lightroom Classic 9.0, with the Grid Gallery Templates and I have not tested it with other templates, nor do I know whether the required features are available in other versions of Lightroom.

 ## Usage
 - Prerequisites
   - Currently you will need PHP installed and callable (either through PATH variable or by running the exe along with the script).
--	Export galleries from Lightroom CC using one of the "Grid Gallery" templates (it currently only works with these as the other templates have different HTML layout).
+-	Export galleries from Lightroom using one of the "Grid Gallery" templates and with "Show Header" off.
+(If you are customising the script, then feel free to try with different templates but the HTML file produced from the export will have a different structure and you will need to account for that.)
 -	Place them into a folder such that the folder structure is 'galleries/[gallery-title]'.
 -	For each gallery, export full-sized images with the metadata desired into a folder 'galleries/[gallery-title]/images/full'. (this is required both for the full-sized image download and for the info panel)
 -	Edit the variables in 'settings.php'